 Thailand wears the heart of its culture high on its sleeve.
-But the ancient city of Ayutthaya – perhaps the most culturally significant part of the country – is often overlooked, even though it’s so close to Bangkok.
+But the ancient city of Ayutthaya – perhaps the most culturally significant part of the country and once its capital – is often overlooked, even though it’s so close to Bangkok.

 Thailand is in a symbiotic relationship with its own identity.

 Together the two parts thrive, creating a place in our world with a vitality that nourishes the soul.
 But one without the other would lack colour and vibrance; a monochrome solo of a love song duet.

 And although the voice of this nation sings clearly, it’s to a variety of tunes.

 Compare the bustle, grit and gold of Bangkok streets to the humble houses of rural villages far off.
 Or the lonesome slopes of mountain borders to the thronged beaches of the paradisiacal south.

 Each has its own melody, each its own beat.